codex-team/editor.js/docs/tools.md

 ### Drag'n'drop handling

-Your Tool can handle files drag'n'drop.
+Your Tool can handle files pasted by drag'n'drop.

 To handle dropped file you should provide `onDrop` static property with following fields